djalilben-ship-it/helios-simulation/README.md

-# 🚀 HELIOS — Helium Production Chain Analysis & Simulation
+#  HELIOS — Helium Production Chain Analysis & Simulation

-**Engineering Project Portfolio**
-*"Analyse et simulation de la chaîne de production d’hélium au sein de l’entreprise HELIOS"*
-**Authors:** Mehdi Zouaoui & Fatima Zohra Safi
-**Institution:** ESSA Tlemcen, Algeria — July 2021

 ---

-## 📖 Project Overview
+##  Project Overview
 This project studies, models, and simulates the **helium production chain** at **HELIOS**, a major industrial plant in Algeria that supplies ~70% of Europe’s helium needs.
 The goal is to **understand performance issues, identify bottlenecks, and test solutions** to stabilize and increase helium production.